 So I switched to a Nikon point and shoot that I won a few years ago because I thought that would be easier.

-Still no luck, I spent a lot of time transferring images from my SD card to my computer and if I didn't like any of the images then I would have to pop the card back into the camera and start over.
+I spent a lot of time transferring images from my SD card to my computer and if I didn't like any of the images then I would have to pop the card back into the camera and start over.

 I now primarily use my iPhone to not only take my blog photos but also to do my initial edits.